perliedman/shadow-mapper/README.md

 python heightmap.py --projection epsg:3006 --elevation-dir data/ --geojson my_buildings.geojson --output my.heightmap --save-image my.png 57.7 11.96 8 512
 ```

+If you don't know which elevation tile you need, you will get an error about missing tile with name x when you run heightmap.py with your parameters.

 Also try

 ```sh